MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-public.md

 - Connections from allowed IP addresses need to authenticate to the Azure Database for PostgreSQL flexible server with valid credentials.
 - Connection encryption is enforced for your network traffic.
 - The server has a fully qualified domain name (FQDN).
 For the `hostname` property in connection strings, we recommend using the FQDN instead of an IP address.
 - Both options control access at the server level, not at the database or table level.
-You would use PostgreSQL's roles properties to control database, table, and other object access.
+You would use PostgreSQL's role properties to control database, table, and other object access.

 > [!NOTE]
 > Because Azure Database for PostgreSQL - Flexible Server is a managed database service, users aren't provided host or operating system access to view or modify configuration files such as `pg_hba.conf`.
 The content of the files is automatically updated based on the network settings.